Eurekashen/Eurekashen.github.io/_pages/about.md

 **Introduction**

-- We propose a novel structure encoder, which can address the atom representation bottleneck observed in traditional IPA encoders.
+- We propose a novel structure graph encoder, which can address the atom representation bottleneck observed in traditional IPA encoders.

 </div>
 </div>